-it means $HR_E<1$.
-Therefore there is $\dot{R}_E<0$ for $\dot{H}>0$ and $\dot{R}_E>0$ for $\dot{H}<0$. \end{itemize} With attention to the above result, one see that for investigation the validity of GSLT we need to determine the sign of $\dot{H}$. we carry out it with the help of first Friedmann equation.
-By taking time derivative of the first Friedmann equation, we arrive at
+which means $HR_E<1$.
+Therefore there is $\dot{R}_E<0$ for $\dot{H}>0$ and $\dot{R}_E>0$ for $\dot{H}<0$. \end{itemize} With attention to the above result, one sees that for investigation of the validity of GSLT we need to determine the sign of $\dot{H}$.
+We carry it out with the help of the first Friedmann equation.
+By taking the time derivative of the first Friedmann equation, we arrive at

-The reader should note some points: first, we have an acceleration expanding universe, so $H$ is always positive; second, if we suppose that the scalar field be a uniform decreasing function of time, then the time derivative of it is negative; third, $V_{,\phi}(\phi)$, as we can see in {\cite{5,6}}, is always negative, so $\dot{\phi}V_{,\phi}>0.$ Substituting the energy density and with the help of junction condition, one can rearrange the above equation
+The reader should note some points: first, we have an accelerated expanding Universe, so $H$ is always positive; second, if we suppose that the scalar field is a uniform decreasing function of time, then the time derivative of it is negative; third, $V_{,\phi}(\phi)$, as we can see in {\cite{5,6}}, is always negative, so $\dot{\phi}V_{,\phi}>0.$ Substituting the energy density and with the help of the junction condition, one can rearrange the above equation

 Since the $\dot{\phi}$ is small and because of the existence of the $M_p$ in the denominator we can estimate